tecris/continuous-delivery/README.md

   - Docker Compose 1.5

 #### Project preparation:
- - The project depends on 2 base images, one for Wildfly and one for database (PostgreSQL or MySQL).
-Also these base images depend on other images, use following script to create them:
+ - The project depends on various images that can be build using:
   - `#  ./pre_requisites.sh`

 ### Continuous delivery with Jenkins